Does the cold weather make you feel sleepier?

 You might not be able to control the weather but you can control the temperature in your home.
 That’s why it’s important to use your central heating system in moderation so your bedroom isn’t too hot or too cold.
 If noise is keeping you up at night it might also be worth investing in a good pair of ear plugs to block the elements out.

 Another thing that you might not consider is the effect that all that dry hair is having on your skin and the mucous membranes in your throat.
-That’s why, at this time of year, I usually recommend considering a dehumidifier for your home – not only will this protect your skin, it can also get some much needed moisture back into the air circulating through your home.
+That’s why, at this time of year, I usually recommend considering a humidifier for your home – not only will this protect your skin, it can also get some much needed moisture back into the air circulating through your home.